muratk5n/thirdwave/en/README.md

 ---

-H2 View: "Oil major, bp is set to take a 40.5% stake in one of the ‘world’s largest’ renewables and green hydrogen energy hubs in Western Australia, which could produce 1.6 million tonnes of green hydrogen per year. bp has announced it has agreed to acquire a 40.5% equity stake in and become the operator of the Asian Renewable Energy Hub
+H2 View: "Oil major, bp is set to take a 40.5% stake in one of the world’s largest renewables and green hydrogen energy hubs in Western Australia, which could produce 1.6 million tonnes of green hydrogen per year. bp has announced it has agreed to acquire a 40.5% equity stake in and become the operator of the Asian Renewable Energy Hub